(Update 29 April 2021)

-- You must complete a Public Health Passenger Locator Form (including the self-assessment form) 48 hours before arrival in Belgium.
+- You must also complete a Public Health Passenger Locator Form (including the self-assessment form) 48 hours before arrival in Belgium.

 If you don’t have a mobile phone, you must fill in the document on paper and keep a printed copy with you.